maplibre/maplibre-gl-js/README.md

 <br />

 ## Migrating from mapbox-gl to maplibre
-The libraries are very similar, but diverge with newer features happening from v2 in both libraries where mapbox turned proprietary.
+The libraries are very similar but diverge with newer features happening from v2 in both libraries where Mapbox turned proprietary.

-The overall migration happens by uninstalling `mapbox-gl` and installing `maplibre-gl` in your node packages (or see below for cdn links), and replace `mapboxgl` with `maplibregl` througout your TypeScript, JavaScript and HTML/CSS.
+The overall migration happens by uninstalling `mapbox-gl` and installing `maplibre-gl` in your node packages (or see below for CDN links), and replacing `mapboxgl` with `maplibregl` throughout your TypeScript, JavaScript and HTML/CSS.

 ```diff
 -    var map = new mapboxgl.Map({